pantheon-systems/documentation/source/docs/articles/sites/code/applying-upstream-updates.md

 ## Overview

-**Note: Only use the one-click updates on the dashboard to update your Drupal core.
-Do not update core using Drush; you will overwrite your core.**
+**Note: Only use the one-click updates on the dashboard to update your site's core.
+Do not update core using Drush or WP-CLI; you will overwrite your core.**

-**You cannot unpack a tarball from Drupal.org; this will overwrite the Pressflow core's auto-configuration feature and your site will lose its database connection.**
+**You cannot unpack a tarball from Drupal.org or WordPress.org; this will overwrite the core's auto-configuration feature and your site will lose its database connection.**

 If you have overwritten core, see [Undo git commits like overwriting Drupal core](/docs/articles/local/undo-git-commits-like-overwriting-drupal-core).

-Drupal Core updates will appear on your dashboard after review and testing by our team, usually within a week of release.
+Core updates will appear on your dashboard after review and testing by our team, usually within a week of release.
 These updates appear in your code workspace above beneath the Connection Mode bar when they are available.
-Sometimes we we will add new features to the Pantheon API module, and deploy bug fixes ahead of a Drupal Core release.
+Sometimes we we will add new features to the Pantheon API module, and deploy bug fixes ahead of a core release.
 Typically, if there’s an update available, you're better off merging it.

 Core updates for alternate distributions (Open Atrium, Commerce Kickstart, etc.) are initiated by the maintainer, not Pantheon.
 Please contact them directly regarding expected updates.